Whakaata Māori

 Whakaata Māori is a New Zealand television channel that broadcasts programmes that make a significant contribution to the revitalisation of the Māori language and culture.
 Funded by the New Zealand Government, it commenced broadcasting as Māori Television on 28 March 2004 from its studios in Newmarket, Auckland.
 It has since moved to East Tamaki, Auckland.
+In 2021, the channel launched a news service called Te Ao Māori News and a streaming app called MĀORI+.
+It officially changed its name to Whakaata Māori in June 2022.

 Name

 The name Whakaata Māori has been official since 2022, but has been used as a de facto Māori name for the channel since its inception.
-Until 2022, Māori Television was the official name of the channel.
+Until June 2022, Māori Television was the official name of the channel.

 The word "Whakaata" means "to mirror", "to reflect" and "to display".
-"Whakaata" is also used as part of the compound "pouata whakaata", which literally means "display box", in turn, "television".
+"Whakaata" is also used as part of the compound "pouaka whakaata", which literally means "display box", in turn, "television".

 History

 Early developments and prelaunch

 In the early days of television in New Zealand, Māori-language programming was scarce.
 Suggestions were made as far back as 1976 by the New Zealand Māori Council to create a Māori and Polynesian current affairs programme, followed by a second petition in 1978 to create a Māori production unit within the BCNZ, with the aim of adding "a Māori dimension to regular viewing".
 There was significant process in the decade, such as the 1974 documentary series Tangata Whenua.
 In 1980, the newly created Television New Zealand started a Māori production unit, its first production being the current affairs magazine Koha, followed in Māori Language Week 1982 by a four-minute bulletin which eventually became Te Karere the following year.

 While TVNZ's Koha and Te Karere were showing signs of progress, there was heavy hostility at the time.
 Pākehā staff at TVNZ believed that Māori programmes "were of high nuisance value and minimal importance", as well as fears of a takeover by Māoris.

 In the mid-1980s, there were projects for a dedicated Māori television channel.
 When the Māori Council, in 1985, after the 1984 neoliberal reforms that facilitated the creation of a third national network, made a pitch for a service named Aotearoa Broadcasting Systems, both the government and the BCNZ rejected ABS's proposal, losing the opportunity for a national Māori television service.